Instagram Versus Reality at Failed Interior-Design Start-up Homepolish

 The Homepolish name was tarnished in recent months, notably after Ilana Wiles, an Instagram influencer known as @MommyShorts, started posting to her 160,000 followers about her “absolutely awful home renovation experience” with the company earlier in 2019.
 (Melanie Elturk, CEO of Haute Hijab, also shared a similar story on Instagram about using Homepolish to renovate her company’s office.
 “We had a TERRIBLE experience with @homepolish (DO NOT USE THEM UNDER ANY CIRCUMSTANCES) and had to find a completely new designer (not to mention all the time and money wasted 😭),” she wrote in a caption.)
 Part of the reason Wiles and her husband went with Homepolish was the company’s “Peace of Mind Guarantee.”
 Except, when the couple was unhappy with “shoddy” work in their apartment, they said, Homepolish did not make good on its promises.

-“Homepolish is the ultimate exercise in Instagram VS reality,” Wiles said.
+“Homepolish is the ultimate exercise in Instagram vs. reality,” Wiles said.
 “Everyone who sees my photos is horrified by the work.
 You can see it plainly.”
 A former employee told Intelligencer they thought the work done to Wiles’s apartment was “just awful.”

 “When we couldn’t get our issues addressed with the people we were in direct contact with, my husband went to the Homepolish office to talk to Noa directly,” Wiles said.
 “He was told that Noa did not want to be bothered with this.”
 She said Santos only agreed to sit down after she started posting on Instagram, later sending over a team to assess the apartment.
 She emailed him repeatedly over the course of several months, a correspondence that ended with an email from Santos in May saying he was “not de-prioritizing” her problem.
 That was the last she heard from him.
 “All I see is a business that skims from the top so that both the designers and the customers get less,” she said.
 Wiles says she is now paying a new designer to fix some of Homepolish’s mistakes, and said they are just learning to live with the ones too expensive to pay for again.
 The couple ultimately decided not to sue because they felt the business would soon shutter.
 (Another Homepolish client went to the office after attempts to contact the company went unanswered, Wiles told Intelligencer.
 They discovered the office was gone.)

 “I believe that she has a right to be upset,” Santos told Business of Home in August when asked about Wiles.
 “What I don’t think she has a right to do is use her social following to spread misinformation and lambast designers that have nothing to do with this project.”
+(Wiles said she never publicly named her designer after the project fell apart.)

 On Instagram, Homepolish “is weirdly still acting like it’s business as usual,” a former employee said.
 It continues to moderate comments and deletes anything that might tarnish the brand or indicate internal trouble.
 Wiles was recently blocked by the account, though she has never commented on its posts.
 (Her fans, however, frequently voice their opinions on her behalf, undirected.)
 Santos also blocked her from his personal account.
 “This summer, when they were ghosting paying clients, not answering their phone and not paying some of their employees, they did a paid partnership with Goop and had the back cover of two issues of Hamptons magazine,” Wiles said.
 “Just last night, at least three comments were deleted from the Homepolish Instagram account that mentioned them going out of business.
 I know.
 I’ve got the screenshots.”
 Designers on the call also asked why Santos’s husband felt it appropriate to post about the couple closing on a what appears to be a multimillion-dollar house in the Hamptons amid the company’s collapse.
 His husband’s account is now private.